reldb/reldb/README.md

 I'm not sure the last time you got to work in the frontend world of JS but the framework ecosystem is highly robust.

 Why is it that backend frameworks stop at the metal/middleware layer?

+Enter Rel: The domain-first, NoSQL + relational framework.

 ## Domain first approach